lihini223/C-Sharp-Programming/Practicals/Practical-sheet-2.md

 **Task 2** <br/>
 Modify the same user defined method to method which accept a parameter value.
 That parameter value is the user given Km value.
 (No return type with parameter method).
 Display the answer by using the class object.

+**Task 3** <br/>
+Modify the same user defined method to method which accept a parameter and return the answer at the end of the method.
+You should return the calculated Meter value at the end of the method.
+(With return type with parameter method).
+Display the answer by using class object.